 Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 Lightly grease an 8- by 2-inch or 8- by 3-inch anodized aluminum cake pan and line with parchment (explanation and tutorial here).

-To Make the Cake: In the bowl of a stand mixer, combine butter, sugar, baking powder, baking soda, salt, and cinnamon.
+To Make the Cake: In the bowl of a stand mixer fitted with paddle attachment (see note), combine butter, sugar, baking powder, baking soda, salt, and cinnamon.
 Mix on low speed to roughly incorporate, then increase to medium and beat until fluffy and light, about 5 minutes.
 About halfway through, pause to scrape bowl and beater with a flexible spatula.

 With mixer still running, add egg whites a little at a time, letting each addition fully incorporate before proceeding to the next.
 Reduce speed to low and sprinkle in about one-third of cake flour, followed by one-third of prepared blackberry purée.
 Repeat with remaining flour and fruit, working in thirds as before.